What is Chronic Kidney Disease?

 - Blood Urea Nitrogen

-- Estimated Glomerular Filter
+- Estimated Glomerular Filtration Rate

-- Itching all over the body Proteinuria (Albumin in Urine)
+- Proteinuria (Albumin in Urine)

 - Haematuria (Blood in Urine)